Blog/Best React Email Templates for SaaS Onboarding (Welcome, Verification, Trial) 2026

 Start with the basics (welcome, verification, trial started, trial reminder), measure what users actually do, then refine.

-If you want to skip design work and jump straight to implementation, you can use the React Email Templates bundle with 50+ templates for the full user journey—from onboarding to billing to security alerts.
-All are production-ready, typed, and tested across major email clients.
+If you want to skip design work and jump straight to implementation, the React Email Templates bundle includes 12 production-ready templates for the full user journey — from onboarding to billing to security alerts.
+All are TypeScript-typed and tested across Gmail, Outlook, Apple Mail, and mobile clients.